wormholer/KAP-manual/en/driver/kyligence-odbc.en.md

 ## Kyligence ODBC Driver

-Kyligence ODBC Driver is developed by Kyligence independently.
-It only supports the connection with KAP, instead of with Apache Kylin.
-It supports all functions of the original Apache Kylin ODBC Driver.
-The applications with ODBC interface can access KAP to query data through this driver.
+Kyligence ODBC Driver is a ODBC Driver that developed by Kyligence.
+It only supports the connection with KAP.
+It supports all functions of the Apache Kylin ODBC Driver.
+Applications with ODBC interface can access KAP through this driver.

-Kyligence ODBC Driver is a part of KAP business release.
+Kyligence ODBC Driver is a part of KAP Product line.
 Users with KAP license can use Kyligence ODBC Driver directly without extra payment.
 The valid period of Kyligence ODBC Driver depends on that of KAP.

-Currently, Kyligence ODBC Driver is only supported in Windows, and will be available in other systems in the near future.
+Currently, Kyligence ODBC Driver is only supported in Windows.

-In this article, we take Windows 7 as an example to introduce ODBC driver's installation and configuration steps.
+Next, we will take Windows 7 as an example to introduce ODBC driver's installation and configuration steps.

 ## Prerequisites

-1. Uninstall Microsoft Visual C++ 2015 Redistributable, if installed.
-Microsoft Visual C++ 2015 Redistributable is embedded in the install package.
+1. Microsoft Visual C++ 2015 Redistributable is embedded in the install package.
 During the installation of Kyligence ODBC Driver, it will be installed first.
+If Microsoft Visual C++ 2015 Redistributable is already installed on your machine, this step will be skipped during installation.

-2. Kyligence ODBC Driver would invoke KAP's Rest server, so make sure the KAP service is working properly.
+2. Kyligence ODBC Driver woule connect to KAP's server, so make sure the KAP is running properly.

 ## Installation
-1. If you have installed such ODBC driver, please uninstall them first.
+1. If you have previously installed Kyligence ODBC driver, please uninstall it first.
-2. [Download](http://account.kyligence.io) Kyligence ODBP drivers, and run.
+2. Apply and [Download](http://account.kyligence.io) Kyligence ODBC driver, and install it.

-   32-bit Microsoft Office Excel: Please download and install kyligence_odbc.x86.exe
+   For 32-bit application, please install and use kyligence_odbc.x86.exe.

-   64-bit Microsoft Office Excel: Please download and install kyligence_odbc.x64.exe
+   For 64-bit application, Please install and use kyligence_odbc.x64.exe.

 ## Configure the DSN